Site icon Our Breathing Planet

 Cheddar Pink Distribution, Habitat, and Ecology

-The magnificent Cheddar Pink evolved as endemic to a moderately broad swathe of the globe.
+The magnificent Cheddar Pink evolved as endemic to a moderately broad swathe of the surface of the globe.
 Its exact range of habitation coincides with many other botanical wonders.
 That’s true since it evolved as native to a portion of what’s now known as the continent of Europe.

-Now, though, it lives in only one known place on earth, naturally.
+Now, though, it presently lives in only one known place on the entire planet, naturally.
 That’s the wonderful formation known as Cheddar Gorge, thus the name.
 Inside of this location, however, it exhibits very specific habitat requirements that further restrict its potential for spreading.

-Inside of its present location, the plant only lives on steep cliffs.
-These happen to also be of limestone nature.
+Inside of its present location, the captivating plant only lives on steep cliffs.
+These structures also happen to also be of limestone nature.
 This site shares a few attributes with other places it once appeared.
 The species requires a combination of full sun, medium water, and good drainage.

-The Cheddar Pink most commonly blooms from early May to late June.
+The mesmerizing Cheddar Pink most commonly blooms from the months of early May to late June.
 Its principal pollinators seem to consist of a variety of locally prevalent butterfly and bee species.
 Some specimens also display a tendency to bloom two separate times during this cycle.

-Despite its seemingly fragile nature, evolution provided it with an efficient means of defense.
-Few if any grazing animals, such as deer, feed on it.
-That’s because it contains chemical that render it toxic to many creatures.
+Despite its seemingly fragile nature, evolution provided it with a highly efficient means of defense.
+Few if any grazing animals, such as deer, feed on this wonder.
+That’s because it contains quantities of chemicals that render it toxic to many creatures.
 That list includes horses, dogs, cats, and deer.

 Species Sharing Its Range

-Check out our other articles on 5 Beautiful North American Birds, Striped Skunk, Great Barrier Reef, Southern Plains Bumblebee, Scalloped Hammerhead, Knysna Seahorse
+Check out our other articles on 5 Beautiful North American Birds, Striped Skunk, Great Barrier Reef, Southern Plains Bumblebee, Scalloped Hammerhead, Knysna Seahorse, Green Iguana

 Exit mobile version